If you are in the market for a diamond engagement ring (or other diamond jewellery), the option of buying lab-created diamonds may be on your radar.

 Likewise, with mined diamonds, it’s important to get all the facts before declaring they are all bad or all good – from a carbon cost perspective.

-A good example is the (due for closure) Argyle mine in Western Australia.
+A good example is the (now closed) Argyle mine in Western Australia.
 Due to access to renewable energy, the efficiency of mining and the high yield, Argyle diamonds have a much lower carbon footprint than those from South African mines (where 95% of the electricity supply comes from coal-fired power stations).

 This results in Argyle diamonds having a carbon cost of less than 1kg* of CO2e per carat compared with 57kgs per carat for the mining industry average (Better Diamond Initiative, 2014).